-Valuation Significant unobservable Range per

-technique input square feet

-2022

-Self occupied properties Comparison approach Sales price per square feet for similar properties RM692 to RM1,281
+Valuation technique Significant unobservable input Range per square feet 2023 Comparison Sales price per square feet RM769 to Self occupied properties approach for similar properties RM1,832 2022 Comparison Sales price per square feet RM692 to Self occupied properties approach for similar properties RM1,281

-2021

-Self occupied properties Comparison approach Sales price per square feet for similar properties RM641 to RM1,511

 In the comparison approach, the market value is based on the sales and listing of comparable properties registered within the vicinity.
 The technique of the approach requires the establishment of a comparable property by reducing reasonable comparative sales and listing to a common denominator.
 This is done by adjusting the differences between the subject property and those regarded as comparable.
-The comparison was premised on the factors of location, size, lease, restrictive covenants age and condition of the building as well as the time element.
+The comparison was premised on the factors of location, size, lease, restrictive covenants, age and condition of the building as well as the time element.